AartiNakum/KncvatorTest/README.md

 # KncvatorTest
-i have create user and categories using seeder or you can create user using laravel registration. i have use sanctum token for user http://127.0.0.1:8000/api/login  => enter email and password and send request so you can get Bearer Token => pass the Bearer Token in below all request if you have use new tab
+i have create user and categories using seeder or you can create user using laravel registration.
+Run Seeder i have use sanctum token for user http://127.0.0.1:8000/api/login  => enter email and password and send request so you can get Bearer Token => pass the Bearer Token in below all request if you have use new tab